Ihret/Konf_M20_Radman_Urbanek/src/site/markdown/README.md

 - 24.04.2021: TU: merged the teatest branch to the main branch.
 - 25.04.2021: MR: added new branch for testing class Coffee - named "CoffeeTest"
 - 25.04.2021: MR: merged the CoffeeTest branch to the main branch.
+- 17.05.2021: MR/TU: added new branch cashRegister for implementing new features: interface, enum and contructor CashRegister

 ## JUnit Test Classes ##
 - TeaTest